Make .NET projects compatible with Native AOT and trimming by systematically resolving IL trim/AOT analyzer warnings.

 Load reference documents based on the project's technology areas:

-| Reference file | When to load | |----------------|-------------| | references/csharp-compiler-dotnet10to11.md | Always (C# 15 compiler breaking changes) | | references/core-libraries-dotnet10to11.md | Always (applies to all .NET 11 projects) | | references/sdk-msbuild-dotnet10to11.md | Always (SDK and build tooling changes) | | references/efcore-dotnet10to11.md | Project uses Entity Framework Core (especially Cosmos DB provider) | | references/cryptography-dotnet10to11.md | Project uses cryptography APIs or targets macOS | | references/runtime-jit-dotnet10to11.md | Deploying to older hardware or embedded devices |
+| Reference file | When to load | |----------------|-------------| | references/csharp-compiler-dotnet10to11.md | Always (C# 15 compiler breaking changes) | | references/core-libraries-dotnet10to11.md | Always (applies to all .NET 11 projects) | | references/sdk-msbuild-dotnet10to11.md | Always (SDK and build tooling changes) | | references/aspnetcore-dotnet10to11.md | Project uses ASP.NET Core (OpenAPI, Blazor) | | references/efcore-dotnet10to11.md | Project uses Entity Framework Core | | references/cryptography-dotnet10to11.md | Project uses cryptography APIs, mTLS, or targets macOS | | references/runtime-jit-dotnet10to11.md | Deploying to older hardware, embedded devices, or using NativeAOT |

 Work through each build error systematically.
 Common patterns: